josemf/express-gateway-plugin-errors/README.md

 #### messageField:

-The JSON `message` is special.
-For example if the proxied backend sends `text/plain` we should know the field name to fill with its response content
+We always need a JSON `message` field.
+For example if the proxied backend sends `text/plain` we should know the field name to fill with its response content.

 ```yaml
 messageField: message